blbadger/blbadger.github.io/language-representations.md

 $$
 a_g = W^+e_N
 $$

+where each token of $a_g$ correspond to the index of maximum activation of this $50257$-dimensional vector.

 Thus we can make use of the pseudo-inverse to convert an embedding back into an input token.
 To see how this can be done with an untrained implementation of GPT-2, the model and tokenizer may be obtained as follows: